 The scientists each conducted "groundbreaking experiments using different quantum states, where two particles behave as a single unit even when separated," the committee said in a briefing.

 Their results, he said, paved the way for a "new technology based on quantum information".
-THE of laureates is based on the work of John Stewart Bell, a physicist who tried in the 1960s to understand whether particles, having flown too far apart for normal communication with each other, could work in concert, which is also known as quantum entanglement. .
+The laureates' research is based on the work of John Stewart Bell, a physicist who in the 1960s tried to understand whether particles, having flown too far apart to communicate normally with each other, could work in concert, something which is also known as quantum entanglement. .

 According to quantum mechanics, particles can exist simultaneously in two or more places and have no formal properties until they are measured or observed in some way.
 By taking measurements of a particle, such as its position or "spin," a change in its partner is observed, regardless of how far it has traveled from its pair.